johnbywater/dcbdb/README.md

 * Add the new page to a map of dirty pages
 * Add the old page ID to a list of freed page IDs

-Once a page is dirty, it may be modified further by the same writer, and possibly freed.
+Once a page has been made "dirty" in this way, it may be modified several times by the same writer.

 After all operations for appending new events have been completed, the reused page IDs are removed from free lists tree, and the freed page IDs are inserted.
 Because this may involve further reuse and freeing